abs-tudelft/sbd/doc/manual.md

 After finishing this step, press *next*.

 You should now arrive in the *Security Options* screen.
-If you have not created a *EC2 keypair*, it is recommended that you do so now.
+If you have not created an *EC2 keypair*, it is recommended that you do so now.
 This will allow you to access the Yarn, Spark, and Ganglia web interfaces in your browser.
 This makes debugging and monitoring the execution of your Spark Job much more manageable.
-To create a *EC2 keypair*, follow [these instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+To create an *EC2 keypair*, follow [these instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 After this has all been completed you are ready to spin up your first cluster by pressing *Create cluster*.
 Once the cluster has been created, AWS will start provisioning machines.
 This should take about 10 minutes.
 In the meantime you can add a step.
-Go the *Steps* foldout, and select *Spark application* for *Step Type*.
-Clicking on *Configure* will open a dialogue in which you can select the application JAR location in your S3 bucket, as well as any number of argument to the application, spark-submit, as well as your action on failure.
+Go to the *Steps* foldout, and select *Spark application* for *Step Type*.
+Clicking on *Configure* will open a dialogue in which you can select the application JAR location in your S3 bucket, as well as any number of arguments to the application, spark-submit, as well as your action on failure.

 **Make sure you do not try to process the entire dataset in your